rohitsalem/car_demo_drive/README.md

 **Inference (testing on the car)**
 - RUN `roslaunch car_demo demo_drive.launch` to test the model on the car.

-## Using the three front facing of the car: Center, left and right for training:
+## Using the three front facing cameras of the car: Center, left and right for training:
 **Recording Bag Files and data generation**
 - RUN `roslaunch car_demo demo_record_lcr.launch`
 - Open a terminal and navigate to `car/predict_steering/dataset`, Here we store all the data required for training, (i.e images and the csv files) and RUN: